typst/packages/README.md

   otherwise unnecessarily increase the bundle size.
 Don't exclude the README or the LICENSE.

+Packages always live in folders named as `{name}/{version}`.
+The name and version in the folder name and manifest must match.
+Paths in a package are local to that package.
+Absolute paths start in the package root while relative paths are relative to the file they are used in.

 ### Templates
 Packages can act as templates for user projects.
-In addition to the module that normal packages provide, template packages also contain _starting points._ A starting point is a set of files that is pasted into the directory of a new Typst project.
+In addition to the module that a regular package provides, template packages also contain _starting points._ A starting point is a set of files that Typst copies into the directory of a new project.
 A package can provide multiple starting points.
 Packages are considered template packages if they contain at least one starting point.

-In most cases, the starting point files should not contain the styling code for the template.
-Instead, the starting point's entrypoint file should import a function from the package that is then used with a show rule to apply it to the rest of the document.
+In most cases, the starting point files should not include the styling code for the template.
+Instead, the starting point's entrypoint file should import a function from the package.
+Then, use this function with a show rule to apply it to the rest of the document.

 Template packages (also informally called templates) can declare starting points in their `typst.toml` file.
 A template package's `typst.toml` could look like